TwoBitMachines/FlareEngineDocs/docs/html/_sources/systems/audioManager.rst.txt

 |

 The Audio Manager component and the audio sources can be added to the World Manager's gameobject.
-In the inspector, go to Audio Category, specify a category name, and click the add button.
+In the inspector, go to Audio Category, specify a category name and click the add button.
 This will create an audio category, which is meant to organize sounds into groups for convenience.
 Each category has an add button to create a sound item.
 In each sound item you can specify the audio clip, volume, type, and can even play the audio clip in the inspector.